-Fiberglass pools get built to last, which is why they often come with excellent warranties.
+Fiberglass pools are built to last, often with excellent warranties.
 The gel coating may need resurfacing every ten years or so, but a properly maintained fiberglass pool can last for 2-3 decades or longer.
-The average lifespan is around 25 years, which is far longer than the ten years you can expect from a concrete pool or 6-10 years for a vinyl liner.
+The average lifespan is around 25 years, far longer than the ten years you can expect from a concrete pool or 6-10 years for a vinyl liner.

 Resurfacing your fiberglass pool is a reasonably straightforward process, but repairing or restoring a concrete pool is significantly more labor.
-Likewise, a vinyl liner can be time-consuming to replace but, in some cases, is an acceptable DIY project for homeowners.
+Likewise, a vinyl liner can be time-consuming to replace, but it is an acceptable DIY project for homeowners in some cases.

-Keep in mind that fiberglass pools come with such excellent warranties because they are durable and long-lasting without excessive care or maintenance.
+Remember that fiberglass pools have excellent warranties because they are durable and long-lasting without excessive care or maintenance.
 Any small cracks that appear get easily remedied by an added surface layer.

 Have questions about fiberglass pools?
-Shoot us a note and we’ll be happy to help.
+Shoot me a note, and I’ll be happy to help.